-Some folks are natural born leaders.
-They just know when to jump into the fire and lead.
-When to say what needs to be said.
+Some folks are natural-born leaders.
+They know when to jump in and lead.
+They don’t hesitate; it’s what they do.
+So they inherently know when to say what needs to be said.
 When to leave well enough alone.
-And, when to break free.
+And when to break free.

 That doesn’t mean that you cannot learn to lead.
-You can become that success you always dreamed about.
+On the contrary, you have it in you to become that success you always dreamed about.
 But with that desire, realize that you will also need to work on your leadership skills to make things happen.

-Leadership skills are what allows you to form partnerships.
+Leadership skills are what allow you to form partnerships.
 To guide those who you need to rely on.
-To attain those mutually respectful relationships that are at the heart of any successful enterprise.
+To attain those mutually respectful relationships at the heart of any successful enterprise.

-One of his employees, who is much younger than him, had a “differing opinion” that inferred he didn’t know what he was doing.
+One of his employees, much younger than him, had a “differing opinion” and insinuated he didn’t know what he was doing.
 I asked if the comments were made in frustration or to help him understand what needed to be done.
 He stated he felt this person was grandstanding in front of the rest of the team.

 Constructive Input or Grandstanding

 I run into folks like that regularly.
 They know more than most people around them and therefore are overly confident in their knowledge base.
 Some arrogantly so.
 I’ve learned over the years that true professionals do not grandstand.

 Being arrogant does not mean that this person’s opinion is necessarily valid.
 On the contrary, the input should be welcomed when provided with the proper intent and tone in a team environment.